Hershel Greene: Season 3

-Eight months after fleeing Hershel's farm, Rick's group locates a nearly-intact prison that show promise as permanent shelter.
+Eight months after fleeing Hershel's farm, Rick's group locates a nearly-intact prison that shows promise as permanent shelter.
 However, many walkers still wander inside, and the group splits up to deal with them.
 Hershel is part of Rick's team when he is bitten by a walker on the ankle, and they race him to a safe area to amputate his foot ("Seed").
 Hershel loses consciousness and they race him back to the main area to treat Hershel's leg while watching for any signs of turning ("Sick").
 Hershel recovers, and eventually is able to walk with a set of crutches, but when he takes his first steps outside, the group is attacked by more walkers.
 During the fight, Rick loses his wife Lori while she gives birth to their daughter Judith, and falls into a fugue state ("Killer Within").
 Hershel, along with Glenn and Daryl, take over making decisions for the group, as well as being a father figure for Carl.